 But putting aside unconditional election, the sinner may legitimately ask “how do I appropriate to myself or receive this promised salvation.
 I’m told that God’s desires that all persons be saved and has done what is necessary for that to become a reality in my life by faith.
 All I have to do is trust in Christ who died for me?”
 Yes, salvation can be yours by simply believing in the good news you have heard.
 God leaves it up to the individual sinner to either accept or reject his salvation.
 That is both loving and just.

 “Finally, Paul tells his readers how they themselves can be included in this salvation.
 That’s what he writes about through the end of [Romans] chapter 3 and on into chapter 4.
-The salvation God has provided comes “through faith in Jesus Christ,” and it is “for all who believe” (3:22.
+The salvation God has provided comes “through faith in Jesus Christ,” and it is “for all who believe” (3:22).
 So how does this salvation become good news for me and not just for someone else?
 How do I come to be included in it?
 By believing in Jesus Christ.
 By trusting him and no other to save me.
-“To the one who does not work but believed in him who justifies the ungodly, “Paul explains, “his faith is counted as righteousness” (4:5).”
+“To the one who does not work but believes in him who justifies the ungodly, “Paul explains, “his faith is counted as righteousness” (4:5).”

 If, in Gilbert’s mind, these statements are coherent with his deterministic Calvinist soteriological “doctrines of grace,” then he needs to explain how.
 Gilbert is exegeting Paul as teaching his readers, including us today, how we “can be included in this salvation.”
 The answer Paul gives, which Gilbert affirms is “by believing in Jesus Christ.”
 But this implies that any and all people can believe and be saved.
 Gilbert describes salvation as contingent upon some condition the sinner must do – believe and trust in Christ.
 But we have seen that on Calvinism all are not included in salvation.
 All cannot be saved.
 God has elected who will be saved and that unconditionally.
-To understand salvation as contingent upon the sinner believing, not merely as the result of God’s irresistible work in them causing them to believe, but actually them believing as a decision they make that is opened to them and enabled by the work of the Spirit in the gospel, is not the teaching of Calvinist soteriology.
+To understand salvation as contingent upon the sinner believing, not as the result of God’s irresistible work in them causing them to believe, but actually them believing as a decision they make that is opened to them and enabled by the work of the Spirit in the gospel, is not the teaching of Calvinist soteriology.
 Furthermore, if Gilbert is affirming that the sinner must do something to be saved, and affirming that in a meaningful way, then he is also being incoherent with his doctrine of “total inability.”
-There is nothing a person can do with respect to their salvation – not even believe.
+Given this Calvinist doctrine there is nothing a person can do with respect to their salvation – not even believe.

 That Gilbert does not explain or does not care that there is a serious incoherence between his unconditional election and his “Pauline” answer as to how one comes to be included in salvation, leads me to conclude that he is either disingenuously hiding from us some underlying meanings in his answers – “By believing in Jesus Christ.
 By trusting him and no other to save me” – or, he is just being flat-out incoherent and that doesn’t matter to him.
 Either way the situation is not good for Gilbert and Calvinists.
 They end up being “clandestine” or incoherent.
 So we take Gilbert as meaning that any and all sinners can believe in Jesus Christ and be saved which is contrary to his Calvinist soteriology.
 Therefore, so far we have no gospel message that is consistent with or an expression of the Calvinist soteriological doctrines.